-Strong budgetary flexibility
+Very strong budgetary flexibility

-Clark County's budgetary flexibility is strong, in our view, with an available fund balance in fiscal 2015 of 15% of operating expenditures, or \$230.3 million.
-Available reserves include the combined assigned and unassigned portions of the general fund balance.
-Although the county fiscal 2016 and 2017 general fund budgets include a draw down, we expect the available fund balance to remain significantly above the county's 10% target.
+Clark County's budgetary flexibility is very strong, in our view, with an available fund balance in fiscal 2016 of 17% of operating expenditures, or \$253.5 million.

+Our calculation of available fund balance combines assigned and unassigned portions of the general fund balance.
+The county's reserves increased in fiscal 2016 due to the operating surplus of 2.2% of expenditures in the general fund.
+Although the county fiscal 2017 general fund budget includes a draw down, we expect the available fund balance to remain at very strong levels.